imshaiknasir/udemy_turbo/README.md

 3. **GitHub Actions**: Automatically creates release packages and GitHub release
 4. **Download**: Users can download packages from the GitHub releases page

+#### Repository Setup

+For automated releases to work, ensure your GitHub repository has:
+- **Actions enabled**: Go to Settings → Actions → General → Allow all actions
+- **Workflow permissions**: Settings → Actions → General → Workflow permissions → "Read and write permissions"

 ## File Structure

 ```